Zum Inhalt springen

 External requirements: Redis 7.4

-The update from openDesk 1.0.0 contains Redis 7.4.1, like the other openDesk bundled services the bundled Redis is as well not meant to be used in production.
+The update from openDesk v1.0.0 contains Redis 7.4.1, like the other openDesk bundled services, the bundled Redis is not meant to be used in production.

-Please ensure for the Redis you are using that it is updated to at least 7.4 to support the requirement of OX App Suite.
+Please ensure the Redis you are using is updated to at least version 7.4 to support the requirement of OX App Suite.

 From v0.9.0